AnthonyASanchez/Gitopia/GO/readme.md

 Built in 2007 by some smart engineers @ Google, Go (formally known as Golang) is a modern programming language that has great features such as:
 - Compiled
 - Goroutines
+- Channels
+- Wait groups
 - Type Inference
 - Pointer Arithmetic
 - Garbage collection
 - Method and Operator Overloading

-These will be explained below but first, why?
+This section will explain a few of those featues unique to go but first, why?
 Why did the smart engineers feel the need to create Go!?<br/>
 ### Why?
 We claimed it was a law, that [Moore](https://en.wikipedia.org/wiki/Moore%27s_law) was right and would always be right.
 But unfortunately Moore's law was not so much as a law as it was a trend.
 But since the early 2000's hardware has stopped drastically increasing in speed.
 So, with know where left to turn some people decided to Go! and make a new language.
 Hoping to increase software efficiency to keep up with the demanding speeds of the 21st century.<br/>
 ### What makes it better?